noworriesimhere/oasiswebsite/README.md

 # oasiswebsite

-A redesign of Oasisgrouptours that i will propose to them soon.
+A redesign of to be proposed